 Many – if not most – internet browsing is distracted.
 People are working, cooking, watching the television, on the toilet or even playing with their kids while browsing the net.

 What this means for you is that your website must guide them through the process.
-Every step has to be SO obvious that an 80 years old, half blind, drunk, sleepy, barely-speaks-English visitor could use it.
-What I’m saying is this – have a bit of empathy with the person visiting your site.
-Unlike you, they’ve never seen it before, so put a booking button in there to make it obvious.
+Every step has to be SO obvious that an 80-year-old, half blind, drunk, sleepy, barely-speaks-English visitor could use it.
+What I’m saying is this: have a bit of empathy for the person visiting your site.
+Unlike you, they’ve never seen it before, so put a booking button on there to make it obvious.

 The Booking Button: Bigger Than Godzilla